Memphis Tigers baseball

 Memphis Tigers baseball is the varsity intercollegiate team representing the University of Memphis in the sport of college baseball at the Division I level of the National Collegiate Athletic Association (NCAA).
-The team is led by Kerrick Jackson, and plays its home games at FedExPark on campus in Memphis, Tennessee.
+The team plays its home games at FedExPark on campus in Memphis, Tennessee.
 The Tigers are members of the American Athletic Conference.
-Alumni of the program who have been Major League Baseball All-Stars include Tim McCarver and Dan Uggla.
+Alumni of the program who have been Major League Baseball All-Stars include Dan Uggla and Charlie Lea.